Early Quranic manuscripts: Samarkand Kufic Quran

 The Samarkand Kufic Quran, preserved at Tashkent, is a Kufic manuscript, in Uzbek tradition identified as one of Uthman's manuscripts, but dated to the 8th or 9th century by both paleographic studies and carbon-dating of the parchment, which showed a 95.4% probability of a date between 795 and 855.

 Gilchrist's dating of any Kufic manuscript to the later 8th century has been criticized by other scholars, who have cited many earlier instances of early Kufic and pre-Kufic inscriptions.
 The most important of these are the Quranic inscriptions in Kufic script from the founding of the Dome of the Rock in Jerusalem (692).

 Inscriptions on rock Hijazi and early Kufic script may date as early as 646.
-The debate between the scholars has moved from one over the date origin of the script to one over the state of development of the Kufic script in the early manuscripts and in datable 7th-century inscriptions.
+The debate between the scholars has moved from one over the date of origin of the script to one over the state of development of the Kufic script in the early manuscripts and in datable 7th-century inscriptions.